FiloSottile/mkcert/README.md

 <p align="center"><img width="498" alt="Chrome and Firefox screenshot" src="https://user-images.githubusercontent.com/1225294/51066373-96d4aa80-15be-11e9-91e2-f4e44a3a4458.png"></p>

-Using certificates from real certificate authorities (CAs) for development can be dangerous or impossible (for hosts like `example.test`, `localhost` or `127.0.0.1`), but self-signed certificates cause trust errors.
-Managing your own CA is the best solution, but usually involves arcane commands, specialized knowledge and manual steps.
+Using certificates from real certificate authorities (CAs) for development can be dangerous or impossible (for hosts like `example.test`, `localhost`, or `127.0.0.1`), but self-signed certificates cause trust errors.
+Managing your own CA is the best solution, but it usually involves arcane commands, specialized knowledge, and manual steps.

 mkcert automatically creates and installs a local CA in the system root store, and generates locally-trusted certificates. mkcert does not automatically configure servers to use the certificates, though, that's up to you.